Before Your Love

-"Before Your Love" is a single recorded by American pop singer Kelly Clarkson.
+"Before Your Love" is a song by American pop singer Kelly Clarkson.
 On September 17, 2002, RCA released it as a double-A side with "A Moment Like This" as her coronation single after winning the first season of American Idol.
 A remixed version of the song was later included on her debut studio album, Thankful (2003).
 It went on to become the best-selling single of 2002 in the United States.

 Background and release

 "Before Your Love" was written and produced by Desmond Child and Cathy Dennis for the winner of the inaugural season of American Idol.
 Kelly Clarkson, Justin Guarini, Nikki McKibbin, and Tamyra Gray each recorded a version of the song in case one of them won the season.
 It was first performed live by Clarkson and Guarini during the final showdown of American Idol at the Kodak Theatre on September 3, 2002.
 It was then performed by Clarkson during the grand finale on September 4, 2002 before winning the title.
 It was released as a double-A single with "A Moment Like This" on September 17, 2002.
 It was also one of the few songs to be released as a DVD single in the early 2000s.
 Clarkson included the song in the setlist for the American Idol Tour in 2002.
 A music video of the song premiered on MTV as her first music video in September 2002.
 A remix of the song was featured in Clarkson's debut album, Thankful.